10 Acts of Kindness You Can Do Every Day

 Noun: The quality of being friendly, generous, and considerate.

-November 13 is World Kindness Day, and with that will inevitably come suggestions of random acts of kindness we can all perform to mark the occasion.
+Random Acts of Kindness Day is observed on February 17th each year, and with that will inevitably come suggestions of random acts of kindness we can all perform to mark the occasion.
 Perhaps you’ll pay for someone else’s meal at a restaurant, donate to charity, or tip your server a little extra.
-Those are wonderful examples of kind things we can all do on occasion—but if we did them every day, we could end up in financial straits.
+Those are wonderful examples of kind things we can all do on occasion — but if we did them every day, we could end up in financial straits.

 Can we be kind without it costing us anything?
 Yes, we can.
 We’ve compiled a list of 10 things you can do every day to spread kindness throughout your community.